-This 10x50mm model has good quality for its low price, which confirms that brands do not give low-quality optics in cheaper models.
+This 10x50mm pair of binoculars has good quality for its low price, which confirms that brands do not give low-quality optics in cheaper models.

 These Bushnell Falcon binoculars offer a field of view of 300 feet from left to right up to 1,000 yards.
 Their 50mm objective lenses give you bright images because they have full lens coating to enhance light transmission when birding or hiking.

 Their eyecups roll down if you're using them with eyeglasses so that the glasses don't scratch, and the eyecups block unnecessary light interrupting your view.

 They have a solid build to serve you for a long time, making them even more valuable.
 On top of that, these binoculars are easy to focus so don't worry about missing important moments outdoors because you can't turn the focus knob fast.

 - Large objective lenses